 When Mrs. Turner’s brother came and she brought him over to be introduced, Tea Cake had a brainstorm.
 Before the week was over he had whipped Janie.
 Not because her behavior justified his jealousy, but it relieved that awful fear inside him.
 Being able to whip her reassured him in possession.
 No brutal beating at all.
 He just slapped her around a bit to show he was boss.
 (17.1)

-In a strange perversion of Joe’s act of beating Janie, Tea Cake strikes her, not to inflict fear, but to reassure himself of possession over her.
+In a strange perversion of Joe’s act of beating Janie, Tea Cake strikes her, not to inflict fear, but to reassure himself of his possession over her.
 Read in one way, this makes Tea Cake just as misogynistic as Joe, but read in another light, probably Janie’s way of thinking, his beating is simply an expression of love for her and thus acceptable.
 This is kind of a freaky and twisted passage by modern standards.
-It’s strange that the narration makes it seem OK for him to possess her or be the boss of her.
+It’s strange that the narration makes it seem okay for him to possess her or be the boss of her.
 What happened to all of that gender equality we thought he symbolized?
-Anyway, we don’t recommend imitating Tea Cake as you express your affection to your family, significant other, or pets – they won’t appreciate it.
+Anyway, we don’t recommend imitating Tea Cake as you express your affection for your family, significant other, or pets—they won’t appreciate it.

 "Tea Cake, you sho is a lucky man," Sop-de-Bottom told him.
 "Uh person can see every place you hit her [Janie].
 Ah bet she never raised her hand tuh hit yuh back, neither.
 Take some uh dese ol’ rusty black women and dey would fight yuh all night long and next day nobody couldn’t tell you ever hit ‘em.
 Dat’s de reason Ah done quit beatin’ mah woman.
 You can’t make no mark on ‘em at all.
 Lawd!
 Wouldn’t Ah love tuh whip uh tender woman lak Janie.
 Ah bet she don’t even holler.
 She jus’ cries, eh, Tea Cake?"
 (17.2)